Scott Neilson: Playing style

 Neilson is a midfielder, who likes to play on the right wing, but has also been used in a more central role.
 Despite playing in midfield, Neilson has been known for scoring goals.
 One of his former teammates Lee Bullock said he was "a winger who looks like he's got some decent skills" while Paul Carden, his assistant manager at Cambridge United, said: "You can see he's an intelligent player and very quick ... he catches the eye because he can go past people and is good with the ball at his feet."
 Neilson, however, was also told to improve his crossing ability and criticised for his lack of fitness by former manager Peter Taylor.

 Personal life

 He comes from a footballing family being the grandson of Cliff Jones and great-grandson of Ivor Jones, both former Welsh internationals.

 In October 2021, Neilson was arrested in the United Kingdom for fraud and money-laundering offences.
 It is alleged that Neilson defrauded investors out of $6million.
-Neilson is currently awaiting extradition to the United States of America where he is to face prosecution.
+Neilson is currently awaiting extradition to the United States where he is to face prosecution.